aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/README.md

 Please follow the links to get more details for specific use cases and deployment of the collector.

-* To send metrics to CloudWatch and Amazon Managed Prometheus(AMP) and logs to CloudWatch.
+* To send metrics to CloudWatch and Amazon Managed Service for Prometheus(AMP) and logs to CloudWatch.
 Click [here](https://quip-amazon.com/4D4uAoOweVcC#eUW9AAU9kh2).
 * To deploy the Adot Collector as a Sidecar.
 Click [here](https://quip-amazon.com/8a9ZA5bo3biH/Deploy-ADOT-Collector-as-a-Sidecar).
 * To deploy EKS on AWS Fargate.
 Click [here](https://quip-amazon.com/49fbAxLvNT8z/AWS-EKS-on-Fargate).